73log4/infinite_tic_tac_toe/README.md

 https://en.wikipedia.org/wiki/M,n,k-game.

 To play the game you need to first install pygame.
 You can do that by running the following command in the command prompt:

-> pip install pygame
+> pip install pygame.

-Then download all the files in the repository and run main.py
+Then download all the files in the repository and run main.py.

+To change the settings you can change the value of the variables in util.py.